 Serious illness or injury can strike anyone at any time, although the chances of a major medical crisis increase as you age.
-For most people, their biggest fear is becoming incapacitated- unable to manage their own affairs and make medical or financial decisions on their own behalf.
-Incapacity is scary, but if you plan for what happens in this worst case scenario, you’ll maintain a measure of control and can ensure you maintain your dignity no matter what the future brings.
+For most people, their biggest fear is becoming incapacitated — unable to manage their own affairs and make medical and/or financial decisions on their own behalf.
+Incapacity can be scary, but if you plan for what happens in this worst case scenario, you will maintain your dignity and a measure of control no matter what the future brings.

 When Should You Engage in Incapacity Planning?

 Many people create a plan for their incapacity only after they are diagnosed with a life-threatening illness or as they are aging and beginning to think about end-of-life issues.
 The reality, however, is that an accident or unexpected medical problem could leave anyone of any age unable to communicate or care for themselves.
 You want your wishes known and respected, and an incapacity plan ensures that you control your own destiny and that your family is not put into a difficult situation.
 If you have not already started incapacity planning, now is the time — do not wait until you need a plan because by then it could be too late!

 Incapacity planning involves using legal tools to determine what happens to you when you are no longer able communicate or care for yourself.
 Some major components of incapacity plans are:

 - the creation of a Living Will or Advanced Healthcare Directive, which determines what life-saving or emergency medical care you will undergo;